martbetz/martbetz.github.io/_posts/2024-02-02-what-no-gas.md

 caterories: article photography gear
 ---

 It's not that I take the best photos (for I don't) nor that I'm famously famous (for I'm not) nor that my hair's made of chocolate (for it isn't), so why are my peers so jealous?
-I have a rare god-like power: I'm naturally immune to GAS! 😎
+I've a rare god-like power: I'm naturally immune to GAS! 😎

 <hr><p><span style="display:block; margin-left:2em; margin-right:2em">
 <b>This post is a work in progress and will be finished very soon — <i>so just hold on to your rug, there, Bob!</i></b><hr>